wordofwarning/wordofwarning.org/current/2017-autumnwinter/buck/index.md

 *Presented by* Divergency*,* STUN *+* Word of Warning

 #### In Brief
-Personal stories, ancestral memory and the shifting politics of the movement of people.<br>An urgent story of the past, present and future told through dance, song and word.
+Personal stories, ancestral memory and the shifting politics of the movement of people.
+An urgent story of the past, present and future told through dance, song and word.

 #### Venue + Booking Details
 Date: Thursday 19 October 2017, 7.30pm
-[Venue: STUN Studio at Z-arts](http://www.z-arts.org/about-us/getting-here), 335 Stretford Road, Manchester, M15 5ZA
+<a href="http://www.z-arts.org/about-us/getting-here" target="_blank">Venue: STUN Studio at Z-arts</a>, 335 Stretford Road, Manchester, M15 5ZA
-[Tickets: available to reserve online, Pay What You Decide in person on the evening](http://www.z-arts.org/events/TBD).
-Please note there is a limited capacity.
+<a href="http://" target="_blank">Tickets: available to reserve online, Pay What You Decide in person on the evening</a>.<br>*Please note that with a limited capacity **ALL reservations will be released on the evening at 7.15pm**, so please arrive early to collect a ticket.*
-Box Office Tel: 0161 232 6089
+Box Office Tel: 0161 232 6089 (Z-arts)

 #### Access Information
 Age advisory *??+* (parental/guardian discretion); duration ???.
 For specific age and access information please email <mailto:info@habmcr.org> or call 0161 232 6086.